tessgi/TessGiWebsite/content/pages/the-mission/extended-mission-planning.md

 [TOC]

-The call for community input into the extended mission plan has now been announced.
+The call for community input into the extended mission has now been announced.
 See the April 30th 2024 news item below.

 ## News Items